 The property managed by the Kern Water Bank Authority supports a wealth of native wildlife, especially an abundance of upland birds and raptors attracted to the recharge ponds and/or the upland habitats.
-In order to document and quantify this natural resource value, John Sterling of Sterling Wildlife Biology conducted bird surveys from late August 2012 to late November 2013.
-Surveys will continue until early June 2014 to complete the current field season after which a report will be prepared providing additional analyses of population trends and incorporating data through the early June 2014 surveys.
+In order to document and quantify this natural resource value, John Sterling of Sterling Wildlife Biology conducted bird surveys from late August 2012 to late May 2015.
 These surveys are intended to capture a snapshot of the bird use of the project area during the winter, spring/fall migration and the breeding seasons.
 The resulting data serve to document the regional importance of habitats on the Kern Water Bank for raptors and upland birds during this period.
 Most importantly, the data describe the baseline of existing conditions that may be used to inform range management practices with regard to productive bird habitat.
 This baseline data will be used to measure population trends with range management enhancement and/or unmanaged changes in habitat due to the extension or end of current drought conditions.